jonathanmichel/FreeRTOS-CMake/README.md

 # FreeRTOS-CMake

-This repository covers the replacement of Make used with FreeRTOS by CMake in order to integrate FreeRTOS into [FPrime](https://github.com/nasa/fprime) CMake compilation process.
+This repository covers the replacement of Make used with FreeRTOS by CMake.

 The goal is to use the [Posix/Linux Simulator Demo for FreeRTOS](https://www.freertos.org/FreeRTOS-simulator-for-Linux.html) in order to run FreeRTOS on Linux.
 This work is based on the [Posix GCC Demo](https://github.com/FreeRTOS/FreeRTOS/tree/master/FreeRTOS/Demo/Posix_GCC) of FreeRTOS.